SophiaNM/selfassessment2/README.md

 #   The Restaurant
-The Restaurant is a self-assessment project done at Moringa School.
-The student is required to recreate [core.jpg](https://github.com/SophiaNM/selfassessment2/blob/master/core.jpg) into a website using the Twitter Bootstrap Framework.
+The restaurant is a self-assessment moringa interview project.
+The requirement is to recreate [core.jpg](https://github.com/SophiaNM/selfassessment2/blob/master/core.jpg) into a website using the Twitter Bootstrap Framework.